cmancushman/StackBase/README.md

 pod 'StackBase'
 ```

-To run the example project, clone the repo and run `pod install` from the 'Example' directory to ensure all pods are synced.

-If you do not wish to use CocoaPods, you can download the framework [directly](https://github.com/cmancushman/StackBaseFramework/blob/master/StackBase.zip).
+- If you do not wish to use CocoaPods, you can download the framework [directly](https://github.com/cmancushman/StackBaseFramework/blob/master/StackBase.zip).
 Simply unzip the file and add the derived .framework file to your project.

+- To use the example project, simply clone the repo or download it as a zip file.
+No pods are necessary.

 ## API Keys